lvh/lvh.github.io/posts/queryselectorall-from-an-element-probably-doesnt-do-what-you-think-it-does.md

 I think this API is surprising, and the front-end engineers I've asked seem to agree with me.
 This is, however, not a bug; it's definitely how the spec claims it should work, and how it works in Firefox, Chrome and Safari.
-[John Resig][jresig] commented back when the spec came out that this was quite confusing.
+[John Resig commented][jresig] how he and others felt this behavior was quite confusing back when the spec came out.

-There are two suggested ways to get the other behavior: the `:scope` CSS pseudo-selector, and the `query(All)` methods added by DOM4.
+There are two suggested ways to get the other behavior: the `:scope` CSS pseudo-selector, and `query`/`queryAll`.

 The `:scope` pseudo-selector matches against the current scope.
 The name comes from the [CSS scoping][scope-spec], which limits the scope of styles to part of the document.
-The element we're calling `querySelectorAll` on also counts as a scope, which means that the following expression matches what you may have hoped:
+The element we're calling `querySelectorAll` on also counts as a scope, which means that the following expression only matches `div.inner`:

 ```javascript
 document.querySelector("#my-id").querySelectorAll(":scope div div");